Slowly Braised Short Rib Ragu

 Notes

-• Storage Instructions: Beef short rib ragu sauce stores incredibly well – it’s the type of thing that gets even better as it sits & its flavors have the chance to meld together.
+• Storage Instructions: Beef short rib ragu sauce stores incredibly well – it’s the type of thing that gets even better as it sits and its flavors have the chance to meld together.
 To store, prep the sauce through Step 6 of Recipe Directions, above.
-Once cooled, transfer to an airtight container & store in the refrigerator for 4-5 days.
-Whip up a batch of short rib ragu pasta during the week by reheating the braised short rib ragu in a skillet, & completing the recipe according to “Short Rib Ragu Pasta” Steps 1-4, above.
+Once cooled, transfer to an airtight container and store in the refrigerator for 4-5 days.
+Whip up a batch of short rib ragu pasta during the week by reheating the braised short rib ragu in a skillet, and completing the recipe according to “Short Rib Ragu Pasta” Steps 1-4, above.

 • Freezing Instructions: Short rib ragu is also incredibly freezer-friendly.
 To freeze, transfer the cooled short rib ragu sauce to a freezer container (or divide it up between multiple freezer containers for smaller portions).
 Freeze up to 3 months.
 To thaw, place the frozen ragu in the refrigerator overnight or submerge the freezer container in room temperature water for a quicker thaw.
 Reheat the ragu sauce in a skillet.
 If the thawed ragu sauce is a little watery at first, simply allow any residual water simmer out.
 If the thawed ragu sauce is too thick, simply add in a splash of water or stock until your desired consistency is reached.
 Complete the recipe according to “Short Rib Ragu Pasta” Steps 1-4, above